RedPitaya/RedPitaya/OS/debian/README.md

 ## Wyliodrin

-Unfortunately there are issues with Wyliodrin install process inside a virtuallized environment, therefore the provided script `wiliodrin.sh` must be run from a shell on a running Red Pitaya board.
+Unfortunately there are issues with Wyliodrin install process inside a virtualized environment, therefore the provided script `wiliodrin.sh` must be run from a shell on a running Red Pitaya board.
 The script can be copied to the FAT partition and executed from the `/root/` directory, but some coded meant to be executed on the development machine, should be comment out (everything outside the `chroot`, including the `chroot` lines themselves).
 ```bash
 cd /root
 . /opt/redpitaya/wyliodrin.sh